 In addition to the Student Loans and Grants and University-wide Bursaries, there are some specific scholarships available to Music students (listed below) as well annually-awarded Undergraduate Prizes (for current students only).

-These awards are to provide vocal lessons, for instance to non-music students contributing to Music Department ensembles, or to increase the lesson allowance of Music students, particularly those who are specialising in performance.
+These awards are to pay for vocal lessons, for instance to non-music students contributing to Music Department ensembles, or to increase the lesson allowance of Music students, particularly those who are part-time and specialising in performance.
 The awards are open to undergraduates, MA or PhD students.

 The repertoire will be drawn from the classical tradition of the Catholic Church, and will include polyphonic Mass settings by such composers as Palestrina, Byrd, Victoria, etc, as well as occasional settings by Mozart, Haydn, etc. Similarly there will be motets also drawn from the Latin tradition.

-The current value of the scholarship awards is £1,300 plus extra fees for weddings and special services.
+The current annual value of the scholarship awards is £1,300 per singer per year, plus extra fees for weddings and special services.

 * Please note: all scholarships, awards and assistantships are paid in £ sterling (GBP) and may be subject to variations in currency exchange rates.

 York is the perfect environment to explore and grow for three years, both musically and personally.
 Performance, academia and composition are all equally valued.
 There are endless amounts of singing opportunities if you wish to make the most of your time here.